Gremlins 2: The New Batch: Merchandising

-Potential sequel
+Sequel

 In January 2013, Vulture reported that Warner Bros. was negotiating with Steven Spielberg's Amblin Entertainment to reboot the Gremlins franchise.
 Seth Grahame-Smith was tapped to produce, alongside David Katzenberg.
 However, Grahame-Smith has since stated that the project has been put on hold.
-In November 2015, Zach Galligan confirmed that the third film will be a sequel and not a reboot.
+In November 2015, Zach Galligan confirmed that the third film would be a sequel and not a reboot.

-In a December 2016 interview with Bleeding Cool, Galligan said that Columbus had been "aggressively working on a Gremlins 3", which had writer Carl Ellsworth on board.
-A 2017 interview with Chris Columbus discussed his "twisted and dark" script which explored the idea that has been on the fans' minds for a long time: "If all the gremlins come from getting Gizmo wet and feeding his mogwai offspring after midnight, should Gizmo be eliminated?"
+In a December 2016 interview with Bleeding Cool, Galligan said that Chris Columbus had been "aggressively working on a Gremlins 3", which had writer Carl Ellsworth on board.
+A 2017 interview with Columbus discussed his "twisted and dark" script which explored the idea that has been on the fans' minds for a long time: "If all the gremlins come from getting Gizmo wet and feeding his mogwai offspring after midnight, should Gizmo be eliminated?"
 In November 2020, Columbus stated that CGI would not be used for the gremlins and that traditional puppets and animatronics would continue to be used.

+In April 2025, Warner Bros.
+Film Group CEO Pam Abdy confirmed that a new film in the franchise was officially in development, still with the involvement of Amblin and Columbus.
+In July 2025, Galligan revealed that the script was completed, Warner Bros was eager to do it with Columbus as the new director and that they were just waiting for Spielberg to read and approve the script.

+In November 2025, a sequel was announced with a release date of November 19, 2027 with Columbus and Spielberg returning as director and executive producer respectively and the script co-written by Columbus, Zach Lipovsky and Adam Stein.